 Hello, friends!
-If you’re reading this, then it’s very likely you have enjoyed a warm, soothing cup of tea or two.
+If you’re reading this, then it’s very likely you have enjoyed a warm, soothing cup of tea or two and are interested in the making and health benefits of white, yellow, oolong and pu-erh teas.
 Perhaps you regularly drink tea to absorb all of the wonderful antioxidants and health benefits.
 Or maybe it is simply to relax and be comforted by a favorite cozy and warm mug of tea.

 The Camellia Sinensis is a small tree or shrub, whose leaf buds and leaves are harvested to produce tea.